 - Other (mainly laundry, occasional medicine) – 20 Euro per person.

-In total we spent 720 Euro per person in 30 days or 24 Euro per person per day.
+In total, we spent 720 Euro per person in 30 days or 24 Euro per person per day.
 We didn’t try to budget too much and stayed a couple of times in private hotels, went out for drinks and ate Menu del Dia (not often).
-As I already mentioned we walked off season and many public albergues were closed it made our budget a big higher.
+As I already mentioned we walked offseason and many public albergues were closed it made our budget a bit higher.
 If you really try to budget, stay only in public or donation albergues, don’t eat out, buy food in supermarkets – the Camino will work out as cheap as 15 Euro pp. per day.
-For a comfortable walk (still staying in albergues not hotels), eating Menu del Dia, stopping for coffee, going out sometimes – set up you budget for 25-30 Euro per person per day.
+For a comfortable walk (still staying in albergues, not hotels), eating Menu del Dia, stopping for coffee, going out sometimes – set up your budget for 25-30 Euro per person per day.

 Packing tips for the Camino